jouellnyc/BB-ESP32-KIOSK/README.md

 # MLB-ESP32

+#### What
-Build you own MLB team kiosk  for your favorite team on a tiny device - all in for $15 or less...
+- Build you own MLB team kiosk  for your favorite team on a tiny device - all in for $15 or less...
+- If it's gametime the kiosk will refresh every 60 seconds
+- If no game it will wait a few hours and retry

 #### Requirements